 Photographs can be pre-ordered or ordered on the day in the photography sales area, which will be clearly signposted on the day.

-All Colleges will have official Cohort Photographs taken following each congregation.
+All Colleges will have official congregation photograph taken following each congregation.

-Samples of the photographs will be on display in The College with the images of the group taken being displayed on screen.
+Samples of the photographs will be on display in the reception marquee with the images of the group taken being displayed on screen.

 18" x 10"

 Graduands should make their way directly to have the congregation photograph taken immediately after their congregations.
 Guests are advised to make their way to the College Reception while this is taking place.